sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/scripting/index.md

   // And collect metrics for the FinishCheckout step return commands.measure.stop();
   // In a real web shop you probably can't finish the last step or you can return the item
   // so the stock is correct.
-Either you do that at the end or your script or you
+Either you do that at the end of your script or you
   // add the item id in the context object like context.itemId = yyyy.
 Then in your
   // postScript you can do what's needed with that id.
 };